vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

   against :m:`pub_{O}`
 - There is non-confidential transaction output that burns the expected amount of Synth via sending it to the OP_RETURN script
-- There is a signature over entire transaction (SIGHASH_ALL signature type, or "default" type for taproot) that is successfully verified against :m:`pub_{I}`
+- There is a signature over the entire transaction (SIGHASH_ALL signature type, or "default" type for taproot) that is successfully verified against :m:`pub_{I}`

 The witness stack for the covenant input shall contain:

 - :m:`P_{cur}`
 - :m:`t_{sig}`
-- The signature for SHA256(<price data block>) that is made using private key that corresponds to :m:`pub_{O}`
+- The signature for SHA256(<price data block>) that is made using the private key that corresponds to :m:`pub_{O}`
-- The signature over entire transaction (SIGHASH_ALL signature type, or "default" type for taproot) that is made using private key that corresponds to :m:`pub_{I}`
+- The signature over the entire transaction (SIGHASH_ALL signature type, or "default" type for taproot) that is made using the private key that corresponds to :m:`pub_{I}`

 The transaction output at index 0 shall be the output that burns Synth